rickMcGavin/100-days-of-code/log.md

 **Thoughts**

-Since the CSS coure is *mostly* review, I prefer to watch it at 1.75x - 2x speed.
+Since the CSS course is *mostly* review, I prefer to watch it at 1.75x - 2x speed.
 I will say that even though I've taken an absurd amount of online courses, and I've even read Jon Duckett's HTML/CSS book, I still learn a ton of things about CSS I never knew.
 In some cases, I was using them, but didn't understand them until this course.

 I loved the Map the Debris challenge.
 I enjoyed it.
 I found it sufficiently challenging without being confusing, and I learned from it.